-Cardiac muscle tissue, or myocardium, is a specialized type of muscle tissue that forms the heart.
+Cardiac muscle tissue, or myocardium, is a type of muscle tissue that forms the heart.
 Cardiac muscle tissue contracts and releases involuntarily.
 It is responsible for keeping the heart pumping blood around the body.

 The human body contains three different kinds of muscle tissue: skeletal, smooth, and cardiac.
 Only cardiac muscle tissue, comprising cells called myocytes, is present in the heart.